 With a little planning and preparation, Valentine's Day can be a better than average day for you.
 Here's what you can do:

-And here are a few pointers on what to avoid:
+On the flip side, here are a few things to definitely avoid:

-- Don't go to places where you will be bombarded with huggy kissy couples.
+2. Don't go to places where you will be bombarded with huggy, kissy couples.
 It will get you down.

-- Don't contact your ex.
-It will probably be painful.
+4. Don't contact your ex.
+It's just a bad idea and it will almost certainly be painful.

 Overall, remember that divorce is a transition.
 Your relationship status on Valentine’s Day is in no way a reflection on who you are.

 Nice Things You Say That Really Annoy Me

 The World's Toughest Moms Raise the World's Toughest Kids

 5 Scary Birth Control Side Effects You Shouldn't Ignore